 The Gastroenterology Division uses state-of-the-art technology for procedures such as esophagogastroduodenoscopy, removal of foreign body, sigmoidoscopy, colonoscopy, polypectomy, small intestinal biopsy, capsule endoscopy, pancreatic function studies, breath hydrogen test, pH/impedance monitoring, percutaneous gastrostomy tube insertion, variceal banding, and sclerotherapy.

 In addition the department offers motility studies including esophageal and anorectal manometry.
-Endoscopic procedures are performed in our state-of-the-art endoscopy suites at the Children’s Hospital of Michigan main campus and at the
+Endoscopic procedures are performed in our state-of-the-art endoscopy suites at the Children’s Hospital of Michigan main campus and

 Children’s Hospital of Troy.